 Out of all the 5 basic senses you have, sight is considered as the most important sense.
 You perceive up to 80% of all impressions by means of your sight.
 Unfortunately, many of you take your eyesight for granted!
 A whooping 83% of young Singaporean adults are myopic.
 This is why LASIK surgery is so popular in Singapore.

 While a LASIK surgery can put an end to your short-sighteness, it also creates new problems such as dry eyes.
 DxD invited Dr Por Yong Ming, an experienced eye surgeon, to share his expert opinions on dry eyes after LASIK through a DxD Session.

-Disconnected nerve endings is the main cause of dry eyes after LASIK
+Disconnected nerve endings are the main cause of dry eyes after LASIK

 Dr Por explains that during a LASIK operation, a thin superficial layer of the cornea is created and temporarily peeled back to allow laser treatment of the underlying tissue.

 Some of these nerve endings are disconnected during this process, which in turn reduces feedback to your tear glands.
-This causes your body is produce less tears, which is why your eyes are dry after going through LASIK.
+This causes your body to produce less tears, which is why your eyes are dry after going through LASIK.